 When the boys reached the window, they discovered it was too high off the ground to get a look inside.
 But Fred, with the sort of improvisational thinking that would later land him the rank of colonel in the U.S. Army, saw the solution nearby.
 A pile of empty wooden drink crates was confiscated and stacked together to serve as a perch for the boys.
 Tony had just mounted the viewing stand and was poised to look inside when a stentorian and commanding voice of authority shouted out, “What are you boys doing out here?”
 Terrified, Tony froze.
 On the ground, brother Gene escaped, hightailing it into the woods.
 Fred began to flee, but after a few steps, he stopped, deciding he couldn’t leave his helpless younger brother stranded on top of a pile of wooden crates.
 Sherrill also held his ground.
 Tony remembers the overwhelming dread he felt at the moment when he, Fred and Sherrill had to “face the music.”

 To their relief, the moonlighting security guard who caught them was a man the McKenzie brothers knew well.
-Heck Dawkins was a jack-of-all-trades mechanic who had worked on the family’s vehicles and had a friendly relationship with the boys.
-“You boys have no business sneaking around like that,” observed Heck.
+Tom Dawkins was a jack-of-all-trades and had a friendly relationship with the boys.
+“You boys have no business sneaking around like that,” observed Tom.
 “If you really want to watch Little Richard, I’ll see if Sam will let you in.”